openharmony/docs/en/application-dev/security/AccessToken/permissions-for-system-apps.md

 Allows an application to update the virtual keyboard status or a service to query the virtual keyboard status.

 With this permission, the application can update the virtual keyboard status and the service can query the virtual keyboard status.
-Currently, this permission is available only for applications or services running on 2-in-1 devices.
+Currently, this permission is available only to applications or services running on 2-in-1 devices.

 **Permission level**: system_basic